CHANGES TO VAT

 Crowe UK is a leading audit, tax, advisory and risk firm and an independent member of Crowe Global, the eighth largest accounting network in the world.
-We offer insight and pragmatic advice to assist many overseas businesses with managing their UK VAT obligations, this includes advising on the VAT treatments and rates that apply, as well as completing and submitting VAT returns.
+They offer insights and pragmatic advice to assist many overseas businesses with managing their UK VAT obligations, this includes advising on the VAT treatments and rates that apply, as well as completing and submitting VAT returns.

 - The UK – EU Trade deal means that the UK is no longer part of the EU Customs area or subject to its VAT rules.

 - This has resulted in the UK implementing new rules to help collect VAT when goods are sold to UK consumers (i.e. B2C sales).

 If goods were delivered from Belgium to the UK and the customer was not VAT registered, the supplier would charge Belgian VAT.
 This was the only compliance burden to manage and, on the basis that most suppliers were already VAT registered, not a big burden.

 The situation only got more complicated if the value of the supplies made to the UK in a calendar year exceeded £70,000.
 When this happened, the seller had to stop charging Belgian VAT and start charging UK VAT to its customers.
 To do this a UK VAT registration would be obtained.

 HOW HAS BRitains exit from the eu CHANGED THIS?